ibm-cloud-docs/transit-gateway/ha-dr.md

 [High availability](#x2284708){: term} (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.
 [Disaster recovery](#x2113280){: term} (DR) is the process of recovering the service instance to a working state.
 {: shortdesc}

-IBM Cloud Transit Gateway is a highly available service designed to meet the [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo#slo-high-network-services).
-It is a regional service built on a resilient, distributed infrastructure and supports connectivity across multiple zones within a region.
+IBM Cloud Transit Gateway is a highly available service that is designed to meet the [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo#slo-high-network-services).
+It is a regional service that is built on a resilient, distributed infrastructure and supports connectivity across multiple zones within a region.
 Transit Gateway enables seamless communication between IBM Cloud resources, such as Virtual Private Clouds (VPCs), and supports highly available network architectures through redundant connections and automatic route propagation.

 You are responsible for understanding your configuration, customization, and usage of the service.
 You are also responsible for being ready to recreate an instance of the service in a new region and restore your data in a new region.
 {: important}